dortania/OpenCore-Legacy-Patcher/docs/UPDATE.md

-# Updating OpenCore and Co
+# Updating OpenCore and Patches

-With OpenCore Legacy Patcher, generally there's very little reason for users to update the OpenCore installed on their machine unless you feel there's a benefit with new versions for your setup.
+With OpenCore Legacy Patcher, generally there's very little reason for users to update the OpenCore installed on their machine unless you feel there's a benefit with new versions for your setup, e.g. Bluetooth has stopped working with a new macOS update.

 For those who do wish to update, it's actually quite easy.
 Simply [download the latest release](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) and rerun the patcher: